chuanqi1997/SBP-YOLO/README.md

 ---

 ## 📜 Update logs
+* 18/January/2026 - This article was published in the JRTIP.
 * 19/April/2025   - We have revised and updated version 2 of the paper.
 * 2/Aug/2025      - We submitted the original manuscript of the paper.

 ---